 - The Top 10 Essential 80s AOR Albums

-5) Stone In Love (1981)
+5. Stone In Love (1981)

-4) Any Way You Want It (1980)
+4. Any Way You Want It (1980)

-3) Wheel In The Sky (1978)
+3. Wheel In The Sky (1978)

-This was co-written by Robert Fleischman, the band’s original choice of vocalist when they moved into a more commercial direction.
-However, when Fleischman didn’t work out and was replaced by Perry, the song was thankfully retained.
+Wheel In The Sky was co-written by Robert Fleischman, the band’s original choice of vocalist when they moved into a more commercial direction.
+However, when Fleischman didn’t work out and was replaced by Steve Perry, the song was thankfully retained.
 It starts with a flashing guitar groove, through which Perry cuts with a vibrant performance.
 In some ways, this is a basic live performance from the band, bringing a heavier dynamic to bear, but this fitted right into the whole feel of Infinity, and showed Journey could pound with the best.

-2) Separate Ways (Worlds Apart) (1983)
+2. Separate Ways (Worlds Apart) (1983)

-After the enormous success of Escape, how did the band choose to open up their next album, Frontiers?
+After the enormous success of the Escape album, how did the band choose to open up their next album Frontiers?
 With a powerhouse rocker than fitted right into an era where AOR was beginning to become a little less reliant on studio technology and celebrated talent.
-Of course, the rich production is evident.
-But what makes the song work superbly is that way Cain, Perry and Schon intertwine.
-There’s a buoyancy here that tells of a band really playing off of each other’s strengths.
+Of course, the rich production is evident here, but what makes the song work superbly is that way Jonathan Cain, Steve Perry and Neal Schon intertwine.
+There’s a buoyancy in Separate Ways (Worlds Apart) that tells of a band who are really playing off of each other’s strengths.
 The result is undeniably passionate.

-1) Don’t Stop Believin’ (1981)
+1. Don’t Stop Believin’ (1981)

 Is there anyone on the planet who does not know this song?
 It has got to be one of the most exposed tracks over the past two decades or so.
 And, because it’s so well known, it’s very easy to lose sight of just why this is so popular.
 Because Don’t Stop Believin’ is a peerless example of musical genius.
-Everything about it is perfect – the musicality, the singing, the simple structure, the insistent melody… hell, this is not just Journey’s best song, it’s one of the truly landmark moments of the 80s.
+Everything about it is simply perfect – the musicality, the vocals, the simple structure, the insistent melody… hell, this is not just Journey’s best song, it’s one of the truly landmark moments of the 80s.